PravithBA/Youtube_Shorts_Remover_Browser_Extension/README.md

 - Download this repo as a .zip file
 - Type `chrome://extensions` in the search bar
 - Then click `+ (from .zip/.crx/.user.js)` button and add the .zip file
-- That should hide shorts on your youtube web app
+- That should hide shorts on your youtube web app after **RELAUNCHING THE BROWSER**

 ## Usage